mscheel/firebass/phase1.md

 When you convert that you end up at `https://probassfinders.foo/bass/blp.html`.

-Side note: if you solve the puzzle by clicking all the boxes, you get a javascript pop-up:
+Side note: if you solve the puzzle by checking all boxes (an easy way is to triple click each box, which guarantees that it and all surrounding will be checked), you get a javascript pop-up:

 <img src="screenshots/red_herring.png" alt="portal 2008" width="500px"/>

+This is reference to a "red herring" which means there's no clue in solving the puzzle.

 #### Clue #5